A Numerical Verification Framework for Differential Privacy in Estimation: EXPERIMENTS

 \textbf{Numerical Verification Results of $W_2$-MHE.} Here, evaluate the differential privacy of $W_2$-MHE with parameters $T=8$ and $N = 5$.
 An entropy factor $s_k \in [0,1]$ determines the distribution of the filter, from $s_k = 1, \forall k$ --- a deterministic $\mathcal{M}$ to $s_k=0, \forall k$ --- a uniformly distributed random variable.

 Fixing $\mathrm{y}_{0:T}^1$, we run the $W_2$-MHE filter for a number of $\Gamma$ ($= 814$) runs to obtain a high-likely set characterized by $\beta=0.05, \gamma=10^{-9}$.
 This allows us to produce an ellipsoid that contains at least 0.95 of the high-likely set with probability $\ge 1 - 10^{-9}$.
 At each time step $k$, we consider a grid partition of the high-likely set consisting of 4 regions ($r=2$).
 The \texttt{ EventList} is obtained by storing all of the possible combinations of these sets, which results in a total of $4^4 = 256$ for $T = 8, N = 5$.
 Followed by this, we re-run $W_2$-MHE enough times using both sets of sensor data, respectively.
-As shown in Algorithm~\ref{alg: Selector}, we obtain $c_1, c_2$ for each event and, finally, the event with minimum $p$-value is returned as the \texttt{ WorstEvent}.
+As shown in Algorithm~\ref{alg: Selector}, we obtain $c_1, c_2$ for each event and, finally the event with minimum $p$-value is returned as the \texttt{ WorstEvent}.
 After this, we record $c_1, c_2$ with respect to this event from another set of runs.
 Then, $p$-values are computed for different values of $\epsilon$.
-We then use these with the significance parameter $\alpha$, to be able to accept or reject the null hypothesis and decide whether $\epsilon$-$\delta$ differential privacy is satisfied.
+We then use these with the significance parameter $\alpha$ {(0.05 in this work)} to accept or reject the null hypothesis and decide whether {$(\epsilon$,$d$-adj$)$} differential privacy is satisfied.

 For a fixed sensor setup $\mathbf{Q_1}$, we now report on the numerical results.
 We first show the simulation results when no entropy term exists ($s_k=1, \forall k$ in Theorem~4 of \cite{VK-SM:20}.
 We use $s$ to denote $s_k, \forall k$ below).
 In Figure~\ref{fig:W2MHE1}, from the left figure, the $p$-value is always equal to 0, which means that the null hypothesis should always be rejected for all test $\epsilon$.
 Thus, the two sets of sensor data are distinguishable when $s=1$.
-On the other hand, from the right figure, the estimates error using the (correct) sensor data generated from $\mathbf{Q_1}$ ($\subscr{E}{correct}$) is almost zero and much smaller than $\subscr{E}{adjacent}$.
+On the other hand, the estimate RMSE error using the correct sensor data generated from $\mathbf{Q_1}$ ($\subscr{E}{correct}$) is almost zero and much smaller than $\subscr{E}{adjacent}$.
 This error ($\subscr{E}{adjacent}$) employs sensor data that are in fact generated from adjacent sensor positions to $\mathbf{Q_1}$.